waku-org/waku.org/about.md

 ### Resource restricted

-These applications often run in constrained environments, where resources or the environment is restricted in some fashion.
+These applications often run in constrained environments, where resources or the environment are restricted in some fashion.
 E.g.:

 - limited bandwidth, CPU, memory, disk, battery, etc.,